techidaily/site-voice-adjusting/source/_posts/new-in-2024-master-your-audio-projects-with-these-5-indispensable-android-applications-for-audio-editing.md

 #### 4\.
 Sync Voiceover to Video

 Now, it’s time to sync the recorded voiceover to video to make a video.
-Since Filmora supports up to 100 audio tracks, you can now [add some background music](https://tools.techidaily.com/wondershare/filmora/download/)to the voiceover as well.
+Since Filmora supports up to 100 audio tracks, you can now [add some background music](https://tools.techidaily.com/wondershare/filmora/download/) to the voiceover as well.

 Then import and drag-n-drop the video footage to the video track, drag and drop the sound track to the right position to fit your video.
 You can keep the audio and video track in the same length if needed.